Sandruski/multiplayer-game/README.md

 You're lucky to have the "Mandalorian's laser gun", the latest model of laser-guns with the following capabilities:
 - Press left: Front laser
 - Press Right: Back laser
-- Press Down: Move forward
 - Press Up: Special shot (try it!)
+- Press Down: Move forward (the laser-gun can also move your spaceship!)

-Don't get destroyed and become the hero of the humanity!
+Don't get destroyed and become a hero!

 # List of implemented features by author:
  Sandra: